paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

     - 0.02
 ```

-The CV factor mentioned in {numref}`eee-table4-20` corresponds to the Capacitance \* Voltage Rated value of the component.
+The {term}`CV` factor mentioned in {numref}`eee-table4-20` corresponds to the Capacitance \* Voltage Rated value of the component.
 The level is given in {numref}`eee-table4-23` This table differs from the one presented in FIDES 2009 (and presented for information in Annex B: Capacitors) in order to take into account the fact that the actual discrimination between high and medium levels attributed to the technological limits.
 This table is included in the FIDES 2021 version of the handbook.

 ```{admonition} Rule
 :class: rule